• Skip to primary navigation

 This recipe comes together using these 8 simple ingredients.

-• Flour - Use all-purpose flour.
-Or for a gluten-free option, use all-purpose gluten-free flour.
+• Flour - Use all-purpose flour for the best results.
+For a gluten-free option, use all-purpose gluten-free flour.

 • Sugar - I used coconut sugar.
 Use any granulated sugar you have on hand.

-• Yeast - Use a dry active yeast for best results.
+• Yeast - Dry active yeast is what you'll need for this recipe.

-• Yogurt - Any brand of dairy-free, plain, unsweetened yogurt will work for this recipe.
+• Yogurt - Any brand of dairy-free, plain, unsweetened yogurt will work.

-• Olive oil - For best taste use olive oil.
-Or, you can use a neutral vegetable oil if that is all that is available.
+• Olive oil - For the best taste, use olive oil.
+If needed, you can use a neutral vegetable oil as a substitute.

 • Garlic powder - I went with garlic powder for an easy vegan naan recipe.
-If you have fresh garlic available feel free to use about 3-4 cloves as a substitute.
+If you have fresh garlic available, feel free to use about 3-4 cloves minced.

 • Remaining ingredients - Salt and Water.